 Travel as light as possible so that you can comfortably walk around your destination without necessarily needing to stop by your accommodation first (I only ever take hand luggage that will fit comfortably under the seat in front of me).

-Join membership/rewards schemes for hotel chains etc - perks may include things like include 10% off for direct booking, occasional free room upgrades, free wifi, early check-in or late checkout.
+Join membership/rewards schemes for hotel chains etc - perks may include things like include 10% off for direct booking, occasional free room upgrades, free wifi, free breakfast early check-in or late checkout.
 Also sometimes cheaper than comparison sites.

 If you're going to need to spend a lot of time at an airport, you may be able to research and book a cut-price lounge deal (and justify the cost of it with the food & drink that's included).